-(a) the attached financial statements and notes thereto are in accordance with the Corporations Act 2001, including:
+(a) the attached financial statements and notes thereto are in accordance with the Australian Charities and Not-for-profits Commission Act 2012, and:

-(i) giving a true and fair view of the financial position and performance of the consolidated entity; and
+- (i) give a true and fair view of the financial position as at 30 June 2014 and of the performance for the year then ended of the consolidated group; and - (ii) comply with Australian Accounting Standards, including the Interpretations.

-(ii) complying with Australian Accounting Standards, including the Interpretations, and the Corporations Regulations 2001;
+(b) in the directors' opinion there are reasonable grounds to believe that the consolidated group will be able to pay its debts as and when they become due and payable.

-(b) there are reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable; Signed in accordance with a resolution of the directors made pursuant to s.295(5) of the Corporations Act 2001.
+Signed in accordance with a resolution of the directors.